-Over the years, I’ve had debates with many people especially my good friend Louis, (currently coaching a national men’s football team) about which sport is harder to master – Football, or Table Tennis?
+Over the years, I’ve had debates with many people regarding football vs table tennis.
+Both I and my good friend Louis Lancaster, (currently coaching a national men’s football team) often discuss which sport is harder to master – Football, or Table Tennis?

-We are both very proud coaches and pride ourselves inside our beloved sports which naturally leads us into heated debates.
+We are both very proud coaches and pride towards our beloved sports goes without saying which naturally leads to heated debates.

 • Multiple skills required: The player needs to be able to control the ball with many parts of their body (obviously excluding hands and arms, unless you are a goalkeeper!)

 • The physical aspect: Those who play need to have speed, endurance, strength and balance to play at the highest level

 • Awareness: A player requires a special 360-degree playing awareness, unlike table tennis.

 • Size of the ball: Due to a much larger ball compared to a table tennis, this provides players with: more reaction time, ability to control the ball more, and less spin.
 A young child can quickly control and develop their ball skills due to a larger contact surface and reduced speed and spin.

 • Team sport: There are 11 men on both sides of the pitch compared with 2 (singles) or 4 (doubles) on a TT table.
 A football team can win even if they have weak links, fewer men/women, no goalkeeper, unlike table tennis where you must rely on yourself to win.